-- Verbal correction
+- 1. Verbal correction

-- Cooling off time or "time out"
+- 2. Cooling off time or "time out"

 - 3. Seating changes in the classroom

 - 4. Counseling by teachers, counselors, or administrative personnel

 - 5. Before or after school, lunch, and Saturday detention

 - 6. Parent/Teacher conferences

 - 7. Temporary or permanent confiscation of items that disrupt the

-- educational process.
-RCSA is not responsible for lost/stolen items that have been confiscated according to District policy - 8.
-Temporary placement in another classroom - 9.
+- 8. Temporary placement in another classroom - 9.
 Grade reduction as permitted by RCSA policy for cheating and plagiarism - 10.
 Rewards or demerits - 11.
 Behavioral contracts - 12.
 Sending the student to the office or other assigned area, or to in-school suspension (ISS) - 13.
 Loss of class credit for not meeting the attendance requirements - 14.
 Withdrawal of privileges, including participation in extra-curricular activities - 15.
 Other strategies and consequences as specified by the RCSA Student Code of Conduct